 On Netflix in Australia, France, Germany, India, Japan, Singapore, United Kingdom and more

-The popular sitcom about a group of geeky (and not-so-geeky) friends came to an end in 2019, but continues to live on Netflix — at least for international viewers.
-Americans can find the series on HBO Max.
-The show, created by Chuck Lorre, follows roommates Leonard (Johnny Galecki) Hofstadter and Sheldon Cooper (Jim Parsons), both physicists at Caltech.
+The popular sitcom about a group of geeky (and not-so-geeky) friends came to an end in 2019, but continues to live on Netflix — at least for international viewers, as Americans can only find the series on HBO Max.
+The show, created by Chuck Lorre, follows roommates Leonard Hofstadter (Johnny Galecki) and Sheldon Cooper (Jim Parsons), both physicists at Caltech.
 They live across the hall from the very pretty Penny (Kaley Cuoco), who catches Leonard’s eye.
 Despite his social awkwardness, he hopes to date her, which the wry Sheldon thinks is unlikely.
 Over the 12 seasons, their relationships grow and they add more members to their group.
 Call it a triumph of the nerds. — Kelly Woo

 Sons of Anarchy